 - The Solicitation Notice on the Special Category Grants program.

 - A PDF version of the “How to Apply” webinar is available on the right hand side of this page.
 Registration for scheduled webinars can be found on the Division's Upcoming Events

 - A Substitute W9 form will be required with all applications.
 Note that this is not the Federal W-9, but the State of Florida’s Substitute W-9 form.
 You can retrieve a copy of the form by going to the Department of Financial Services’ website.
 Upload the form in your application in the Support Materials section of your application.

 - A UEI number will also be required at the time of application.
 This can be obtained here.
 This must be included in your organization details page on dosgrants.com in order for you to submit the application.

 The documents provided here are in the process of being updated as part of our regular rule update.
 They will apply to the FY2025 application and award of the grants:

 - Grant Application form (not the actual application)

 All applications must be completed and submitted via the online grant system by the application deadline.
 To access dosgrants.com click here.

 Information and Documents for Current Grantees

-Restrictive Covenant - For projects where the grant recipient is not the owner of the project site
+- Restrictive Covenants (doc) for projects where the grant recipient IS the owner of the project site